 When is the best time to see fall foliage in Houston

 Weather in Houston affects the fall foliage season, which arrives here later than in North Texas.
 Leaves transform from mid-October to mid-November, and sometimes even till early December.
-The average air temperature during the fall foliage in Houston is from 73 °F to 52 °F (23 °C-11°C).
+The average air temperature during the fall foliage season in Houston is from 73 °F to 52 °F (23 °C-11°C).

 Parks in Houston